Compact moduli of K3 surfaces: Main theorem for recognizable divisors

 \begin{proof} On a given polarized ADE triple $(\oV,\oD,\oL)$, we may choose $\oR\in |\oL|$ arbitrarily, subject to the condition that $\oR$ not contain any nodes of $\oD$.
 This condition is either not satisfied by any element of $|L|$, or is the complement of a non-zero number of hyperplanes, corresponding to sections which go through some node.
 Thus, the set of choices of $\oR$ on a fixed ADE triple forms an affine variety.

 The automorphism group of $(\oV,\oD,\oL)$ acts on the set of such choices $\oR$.
 So when this automorphism group is finite, the choices form an affine variety.
-If the automorphism group contains a continuous part of dimension $1$, we may rigidify by requiring $\oR$ go through one specified point.
-Then, the coarse moduli space is a finite image of the rigidified moduli space.
-When the automorphism group contains a continuous part of dimension $2$, the pair $(\oV,\oD)$ is toric and the result is easy. \end{proof}
+If the automorphism group contains a continuous part of dimension $1$ or $2$, we may rigidify by requiring $\oR$ to go through $1$ or $2$ generically chosen points of $\oV\setminus \oD$.
+Then, the coarse moduli space is a finite image of the rigidified moduli space, which is again affine by the reasoning of the first paragraph. \end{proof}

 \begin{corollary} The coarse moduli space $F_{(\oV,\oD,\oR)}$ contains no complete curves. \end{corollary}

 \begin{proof} This follows immediately from Lemma \ref{fibers-affine} and $F_{(\oV,\oD,\oL)}$ being affine. \end{proof}